Toprun123/Platformer/readme.md

 The game uses near real calculations for gravity, velocity, acceleration, etc.<br>
 This game uses PyGame's `K_SPACE` & `K_UP` for Jump.<br>
 `K_RIGHT` for right and `K_LEFT` for left.<br>
+Touching Bomb activates it.
+The Key can be used to open the Surprise boxes

 ---
 Game Graphics By Kenney @ https://www.kenney.nl/